John McSherry

 John Patrick McSherry (September 11, 1944 – April 1, 1996) was an American umpire in Major League Baseball who worked in the National League from 1971 until his death.
 McSherry wore uniform number 9 when he entered the National League, then wore number 10 from 1979 through the rest of his career.
-A respected arbiter, he was one of several umpires who were noticeably obese.
+A respected umpire and crew chief.
 McSherry was officially listed at 6 ft 2 in and 328 lb.
-On April 1, 1996, the opening day of the 1996 Major League Baseball season, McSherry had a fatal heart attack while calling a game in Cincinnati.
+On April 1, 1996, the opening day of the 1996 Major League Baseball season, McSherry suffered a fatal heart attack while calling a game in Cincinnati.

 Early life

 McSherry was baptized at St. Nicholas of Tolentine Church in the Bronx, where he grew up.
-McSherry played baseball in high school.
+McSherry played baseball at St. Nicholas of Tolentine High School.
 His high school coach advised him to go into umpiring if he wanted to continue in baseball.
 He enrolled at St. John's University after high school on an academic scholarship but left after two years to attend umpiring school.

 Umpiring career

 McSherry's "primary tutor" as a young umpire was Tom Gorman.
-He debuted as a Major League umpire on June 1, 1971 as the third base umpire during a game between the Atlanta Braves and Houston Astros at Atlanta Stadium.
+He debuted as a Major League umpire on June 1, 1971, as the third base umpire during a game between the Atlanta Braves and Houston Astros at Atlanta Stadium.
 On July 4, 1972, he ejected Astros manager Harry Walker from a game for arguing that Pittsburgh Pirates batter Al Oliver had failed to touch first base on a double.
 It was McSherry's first ejection on the Major League level.
 He was promoted to crew chief in July 1988.